DigitalMoneyMyanmar/wppg-documentation/README.md

 #  1. Introduction

-Pay with Wave Redirect API is an online payment solution by Digital Money Myanmar Limited (Wave Money) that allows online merchants to accept payments securely and instantly.
+WavePay Payment Gateway is an online payment solution by Digital Money Myanmar Limited (Wave Money) that allows online merchants to accept payments securely and instantly.

 This document covers the essential information, processes, and other relevant aspects for merchant technical integration with the Pay with Wave Platform.
 This document contains confidential information and is not intended to be viewed by unapproved external parties.
 All information and processes in the document are subject to edits and changes from Wave Money.

-# 2. Technical Integration Aspect
+# 2. Technical Integration

 ## 2.1 How it works

-WavePay Payment Gateway allows merchant to integrate to WavePay Payment Gateway with minimum effort and enjoy the full benefits of enhanced security and full suite of payment options.
+WavePay Payment Gateway allows Merchants to accept payments through the user’s WavePay account with minimum effort and enjoy the full benefits of enhanced security and full suite of payment options.
 Accepting payment is easier with WavePay Payment Gateway.